PTUA logo

 Right from the beginning, [the car] had been hailed as the ultimate time-saver, marvellously shortening the time to reach a desired destination.
 What has happened to that promise?
 Indeed, contrary to popular belief - and this is proven by a multitude of studies from many countries - car drivers do not spend less time in transit than non-drivers.
 Nor are drivers more frequently on the move; they leave the house slightly less often than non-drivers.
 Where has the time gained been lost?
 Those who buy a car don't take a deep breath and rejoice in extra hours of leisure, but they travel to more distant destinations.
 The powers of speed are converted not in less time on the road but in more kilometres.
 The time gained is reinvested into longer distances.
 And as time goes by, the spatial distribution of places changes and long distances become the norm.
 People still go to school, to work, to the cinema, but are obliged to travel longer routes.
 As a consequence, for instance, the average German citizen today travels 15,000 km a year as opposed to only 2,000 km in 1950.

----Wolfgang Sachs, Why Speed Matters
+—Wolfgang Sachs, Why Speed Matters

 Motoring freedom, moreover, is purchased at the cost of curtailing the freedom of pedestrians, cyclists and public transport users (ostensibly for their own safety), as well as those without the means to drive, including the young, elderly, and less affluent members of society.
 Indeed, almost everyone is affected by the pervasive pollution and noise which is a necessary condition of the freedom we enjoy as motorists.
-Even those who most sincerely believe that cars make us freer citizens can hardly fail to see the down side when they take to the streets as pedestrians, breathe the air on a Smog Alert day or install quadruple-glazed windows in their house.
+The fact that car culture excludes, disenfranchises and threatens is too often ignored by the proponents of motoring freedom, some of whom go so far as to hail car culture as a model of democracy:

 We're in danger of creating a 'bubble wrap generation' of children - kids who are driven everywhere, who'll never know what it's like to explore their neighbourhood and play in the streets.

----Dr Rob Moodie, VicHealth chief executive officer, Moreland Leader, 30 May 2005
+—Dr Rob Moodie, VicHealth chief executive officer, Moreland Leader, 30 May 2005

 Perhaps the most obvious limit to the motorist's freedom, however, is the fact that cars need fuel in order to go anywhere.
 The inescapable consequences of this fact subject the motorist to yo-yo petrol prices and thraldom to the oil industry.
 Talk of 'freedom' in this regard hides an inescapable dependence on a vast support structure comprising oil refineries, tanker fleets, service stations, repair shops, road crews, traffic police, emergency services, investment in road projects, manufacturing, licensing, registration, insurance, and all who work in these areas.
 Seen this way, even a bicycle permits greater freedom.
 The freedom of public transport users is at least on a par with motorists, and public transport users aren't burdened with the responsibility of driving their vehicles!